Gordan B. Hinckley and Railroads

 Gordon left almost immediately for Denver to assume his new responsibilities and look for housing, and Marjorie remained behind to find a renter for their home.
 Housing was at a premium in Denver, even converted garages and attics were renting for top dollar and he found it more difficult than he had expected to locate something suitable.
 As the weeks rolled by, Marjorie became increasingly anxious.
 She was eager to join her husband in Denver before her pregnancy became so advanced that it was not feasible to make the move, and she did not want to have her baby alone.

 While he waited for something to open up, Gordon lived in a small hotel and worked nearly around the clock.
 With severe labor shortages caused by the huge number of men recruited for military service, those left behind had to pick up the slack.
 There was no such thing as a forty-hour work week.
 After putting in a long day at the railroad yard, he rode trains at night to learn the ropes.
 Many a night found him riding out to Grand Junction, Colorado, and back in baggage cars filled not only with luggage but with coffins and other vivid reminders of war.
-The setting provided many hours to contemplate the horrors of such conflict, and often his mind wandered back to the day he had learned of Stanford's death, then raced forward to consider families who were receiving similar telegrams now.
+The setting provided many hours to contemplate the horrors of such conflict, and often his mind wandered back to the day he had learned of [step-brother] Stanford's death [in WWI], then raced forward to consider families who were receiving similar telegrams now.
 What an indictment on men's abilities to live in peace one with another.

 Gordon and Marjorie disliked their separation from each other, which stretched to nearly six months.
 She began one letter to her husband: "This is a terrible life.
 I've been away from you enough during the last year to last me for the duration of this existence and I hope Heaven is a small place or travel is by instant atomic force."
 Gordon alleviated the situation somewhat by using his Pullman pass to make the twelve-hour trip home on weekends, catching a train west as early Friday as he could get away and returning on a late-night express Sunday evening.
 The pattern wasn't convenient, but it made the separation more tolerable.
 By year's end, Gordon had finally located a small home in downtown Denver, and in January 1945 he moved his family to Colorado's capital city.